In the Kitch

 Butter chicken is a classic Indian dish that's been making waves in the Western world.
 If you've never tried it, you're in for an explosion of flavor that combines fragrant Indian spices with a rich, buttery sauce.

-Butter chicken is definitely a favorite chicken dish of mine but Cajun blackened chicken is up there too!
+Butter chicken is definitely a favorite chicken dish of mine, right up there with Cajun blackened chicken!

-Like most Indian dishes, butter chicken is traditionally served over a bed of rice or sopped up with a piece of pumpkin garlic naan bread.
+Like most Indian dishes, it is traditionally served over a bed of rice or sopped up with a piece of pumpkin garlic naan bread.
 It's comforting, hearty and delicious, and the perfect introduction to a whole new world of Indian cuisine.

 Butter chicken originated in restaurants in India back in the 1950s.
 Since then, it's traveled all over the world to become one of the most recognizable Indian dishes.